NEHEMIAH DISCOVERED what God had known for centuries (well, since the beginning of time, actually): His people were a stubborn lot.

 We discuss Nehemiah’s response to this, move on to a passionate Psalm about the return to Zion, and then begin our study of the final book of the Bible, Malachi, which may include a veiled prophecy of Islam.

-Join us in Israel next year!
-We will lead another tour through the Holy Land April 18-May 1, 2021, with an optional four-day extension to Mount Nebo, Wadi Rum, and Petra in Jordan.
+Join us in Israel!
+We will lead another tour for SkyWatchTV through the Holy Land with special guest messianic Rabbi Zev Porat October 3–17, 2021, with an optional three-day extension to Mount Nebo, Wadi Rum, and Petra in Jordan.

 For more information, log on to SkyWatchTV.com/IsraelTour.